shravan7952/PanCancer-MultiOmics-Analysis/README.md

 * `phase2_tme_analysis/`
 * `phase3_survival_analysis/`

-4. Open and execute the corresponding notebook (e.g., `phase1_code.ipynb`) cell-by-cell.
+4. Open and execute the corresponding notebook (e.g., `phase1_code.ipynb`) step-by-step.

-All outputs, plots, and tables will be automatically saved in the relevant `results/`, `graphs/`, or `plots/` folders.
+> **Note**: All required plots and visualizations will be automatically generated when you run the notebooks across Phases 1, 2, and 3.

 ---